evansding123/JobSite/README.md

 tip: the default port is 5432.

 5. To genarate data for the db:
-  a.
-Send a get request to this address, and insert the number of users you want to have:
+  - Send a get request to this address, and insert the number of users you want to have:
   (data will be pulled from this object and used in the account table) `https://randomuser.me/api/?results=INSERT_NUMBER_HERE`

-  b.
-Create a `json.js` file inside of generateData, paste the json into the json file.
+  - Create a `json.js` file inside of generateData, paste the json into the json file.
 Then, modify the json.js file to be exported like so:     `module.exports = {JSON_FILE_HERE}`

-  c.
-Use this command in the terminal: `npm run generateData`
+  - Use this command in the terminal: `npm run generateData`

-  d.
-Use this list of queries to generate data: http://localhost:3011/generate +
+  - Use this list of queries to generate data: http://localhost:3011/generate +
     (for accounts table)
     /accounts